MagicPose4D: Crafting Articulated Models with Appearance and Motion Control: Appendix

 \subsection{Video Results}

-As shown in Tab.\ref{tab_videos}, we include an extensive set of 4D generation results in video format in Google Drive: \href{https://drive.google.com/drive/folders/123zX75-mRM4Yi49Nw8AlPpoiWXlC18pE?usp=sharing}{https://drive.google.com/drive/folders/123zX75-mRM4Yi49Nw8AlPpoiWXlC18pE?usp=sharing}.
-There, we demonstrate 4D generation results across different species with diverse motions and compare the performance of pose transfer with 3D-CoreNet~\cite{song20213d}, X-DualNet~\cite{10076900}, and Animate124~\cite{zhao2023animate124}.
-Since the video files exceed 500 MB, we are unable to upload them directly as a zip file.
+We include an extensive set of 4D generation results in video format in Google Drive: \href{https://drive.google.com/drive/folders/1WR5ZdYVL2b7LqR2pMAqKm-X7zkXbY9-m?usp=drive_link}{link}.
+There, we demonstrate 4D generation results across different species with diverse motions and compare the performance of pose transfer with 3D-CoreNet~\cite{song20213d}, X-DualNet~\cite{10076900}, 4Dfy, SVD+Stag4D, DMT+Stag4D and Animate124~\cite{zhao2023animate124}.
+Since the video files exceed 1000 MB, we are unable to upload them directly as a zip file.
 Therefore, we have used an anonymous Google Drive link.